ManiGillier/glados/Asm/asm_explanation.md

-# Explanation of the Asm of the Franc
+# Explanation of the Asm of the Franc-C

-The Asm of the Franc is a stack-oriented/stack-based assembly.
+The Asm of the Franc-C is a stack-based assembly.

 In Every file, a ".start" label need to be there

-The labels always end with ':'

 The Instructions are always put after a label and must should a tab (4 spaces) before them.